Fast-Casual Restaurants for Florida Explorers on the Go

 It’s no secret that exploring every culinary nook and cranny is at the top of many travelers’ lists when planning a vacation in Florida.
 In St. Augustine and Ponte Vedra, you’ll find plenty to add to that list!
 From farm-to-table dining in St. Augustine’s historic downtown to fresh seafood fare at the beaches, there’s a bit of something to please everyone’s palate when visiting St. Augustine, Ponte Vedra Beach and The Beaches.
 Between relaxing days spent on the Atlantic coastline, a round of golf at one of Ponte Vedra’s championship courses, adventures aboard a pirate ship and taking in a concert at the St. Augustine Amphitheatre, sometimes a quick bite is in order to get you back to exploring.
 Here on the Florida’s Historic Coast, there are dozens of fast-casual restaurant options.

-Characterized by offering counter service (rather than sit-down, table service) that is freshly prepared with high-quality ingredients, fast-casual fare is thriving among those on the go.
-In downtown St. Augustine, pizza is aplenty including by-the-slice options at Pizza Time and Pizzalley’s – both on St. George Street.
-Pizza Time, which was named the second-best pizza place in the country by TripAdvisor, offers up New York-style pie with nearly every topping imaginable.
-Nearby Pizzalley’s time-tested, from-scratch recipes will have your mouthwatering before the slice hits the plate.
+Characterized by offering counter service (rather than sit-down, table service) with freshly prepared with high-quality ingredients, fast-casual fare is thriving among those on the go.
+In downtown St. Augustine, pizza is aplenty including by-the-slice options at Pizza Time and Pizzalley’s Chianti Room – both on St. George Street.
+Pizza Time, which was named the second-best pizza place in the country by TripAdvisor, offers New York-style pie with nearly every topping imaginable.
+Nearby Pizzalley’s time-tested, from-scratch recipes will have your mouth watering before the slice hits the plate.
 Also, check out Borrillo’s Pizzeria and Beer & Wine Garden on San Marco Avenue.
-If tacos are more your thing, the Florida’s Historic Coast has dozens of fast-casual, Mexican-influenced grub to choose from.
+If tacos are more your thing, Florida’s Historic Coast has dozens of fast-casual, Mexican-influenced grub from which to choose.
 A relative newcomer to the scene, Osprey Tacos on Anastasia Boulevard is a laid-back taqueria located on A1A with made-to-order tacos and taco bowls.
 Order up a Saint Augustine taco with fresh fried shrimp, pickled onion, cabbage and house-made Datil and pink sauce.
-There’s also A1A Burrito Works on A1A at the beach, Mojo’s Tacos on Anastasia Boulevard, Burrito Works Taco Shop on St. George Street and Nalu’s Tropical Take Out just outside the entrance to Anastasia State Park.
+There’s also A1A Burrito Works on A1A at the beach, Mojo’s Tacos on Anastasia Boulevard, Burrito Works Taco Shop on St. George Street, and Nalu’s Tropical Take Out just outside the entrance to Anastasia State Park.
 Touted as “St. Augustine’s first food truck,” Nalu’s was established in 2002 and brings Hawaiian fusion fare to residents and visitors alike.